rj-pe/mips-cpu/docs/proj1/report.rst

 The 50MHz clock is supplied to the test_mips.vhd file as an input.
 There are three different clock options that have been provided for us.
-The first option is to use key(0) as the clock signal meaning when you press the button the clock progesses.
+The first option is to use key(0) as the clock signal meaning when you press the button the clock progresses.
 The second option is to slow down the 50MHz clock signal down to a 10MHz clock signal so the CPU would run a little slower.
 The final option is to use the standard 50MHz clock that is provided with the DE-10 lite board.
 For project 1 we are utilizing